Quick Answer: What a Florida SIRS Requires

-Florida law requires condominium associations to conduct Structural Integrity Reserve Studies--comprehensive evaluations that assess the condition of your building's major structural and subsystem components and project their remaining useful life and replacement costs.
+Florida law requires condominium associations to conduct Structural Integrity Reserve Studies--detailed evaluations that assess the condition of your building's major structural and subsystem components and project their remaining useful life and replacement costs.
 For many boards, the SIRS process feels overwhelming or mysterious.
 Understanding what a reserve study actually is, what it accomplishes, and how to use it transforms it from a compliance burden into a powerful financial planning tool.

 A Structural Integrity Reserve Study is essentially a detailed inventory and financial forecast.
 Licensed professionals inspect the building's critical systems--foundation, roof, exterior envelope, mechanical and electrical systems, parking structures, and other major components--and determine their current condition and estimated remaining lifespan.
 The study then projects costs to replace these items when they reach end of life, calculates the annual funding required to meet those future obligations, and advises whether your reserve fund is currently adequate.